Below are common questions and our answers about the best way to care for children’s teeth.

 We offer a fluoride varnish to all of our patients at their cleaning appointments.
 Patients are able to eat and drink immediately after this topical application.
-The American Academy of Pediatric Dentists (AAPD) supports the use of routine fluoride treatments in order reduce cavity risk and reverse enamel demineralization.
+The American Academy of Pediatric Dentists (AAPD) supports the use of routine fluoride treatments in order to reduce cavity risk and reverse enamel demineralization.

 We also respect the requests of parents who ask that we not apply fluoride during these visits.
 We support your decisions and encourage all of our parents to feel comfortable and confident in the choices they make concerning their children’s dental care.
-For more information about the benefits of fluoride go to: (insert link)

 Our doctors follow the guidelines of the American Dental Association (ADA) to determine the frequency in which to take X-rays.
 There are several different types of X-rays that are typically taken at different intervals as illustrated by our chart below.

 At any time, additional X-rays may be needed in order to monitor growth and development or areas of trauma and active disease that are not detectable to the naked eye.
 Your child’s safety is our top priority that is why our patients wear a full apron with a thyroid collar.
 Our digital X-ray system exposes your child to significantly less ionizing radiation than your child receives from the sun on any typical day.

 Our patients have the unique chance to learn more about their dental and health needs with hands-on activities through our Learning Lab.
 During your child’s dental cleaning our highly trained team may identify an opportunity to further their knowledge about a variety of dental and health-related topics.
 An additional 10 minutes during their cleaning appointment may help inspire your child to eat less sugar as they explore the sugar content of their favorite snacks.
 Our experiments are designed to encourage self-discovery and motivate our patients to make better dental and health choices.